Rethinking Recovery – Part 1

 The Root Cause of All Addictions

-The Importance of Quickly Completing a 4th Step in Early Recovery
+The Importance of Quickly Completing the 4th Step in Early Recovery

 ©2018, Jason Wittman, M.P.S., LAADC, CATC-IV